Why is the price of oil soaring around the world?

 The unusual strategy of American producers

-A new element that has contributed to the increase in the price of crude oil is the restriction also by oil producers in the United States.
+A new element that has contributed to the increase in crude oil price it is the restriction also by oil producers in the United States.

-This is an unusual strategy for these companies, which used to increase production whenever oil prices were favorable.
+This is an unusual strategy for these companies, which used to increase production whenever the prices of the Petroleum were favorable.

-“One of the surprising stories in the oil market this year is that producers in the United States were very disciplined and didn’t respond to rising prices with a drastic increase in oil extraction,” says Finley.
+“One of the surprising stories in the oil market this year is that producers in the United States were very disciplined and didn’t respond to rising prices with a drastic increase in oil extraction.
+Petroleum“, says Finley.

 “There has been an increase, but it’s not even remotely close to where it was before the pandemic, when, by the way, prices were lower than they are now.
 It was a big change,” he adds.

-According to data from Baker Hughes, which provides services to the oil and gas sector, there were around 533 operational drillings in the United States last week, which represents an increase of 233 from a year ago, but much less than the than the 1,580 that were active the last time oil hit those prices in October 2014.
+According to data from Baker Hughes, which provides services to the oil and gas sector, there were around 533 operational drillings in the United States last week, which represents an increase of 233 from a year ago, but much less than the than the 1,580 that were active the last time the Petroleum reached these prices in October 2014.

-The United States has a great capacity to rapidly increase its production through the exploration of shale oil, whose wells can come into operation in a short period of time and which do not require large long-term investments.
+The United States has a great capacity to increase its production quickly through the exploitation of the Petroleum shale, whose wells can be put into operation in a short period of time and do not require large long-term investments.

-Currently, about 65% of US production is shale oil, according to US government data.
+Currently, about 65% of US production is from Petroleum of shale, according to US government data.

-Typically, whenever oil prices rise substantially, shale producers increase extraction.
+Usually, whenever the prices of the Petroleum increase substantially, shale producers increase extraction.
 But this time it didn’t.
 Why?

 “It’s mostly because of the investors,” says Mark Finley.
 “For 10 years these companies have been growing rapidly, but without giving much money to their investors, who are now more cautious and demand that, instead of reinvesting profits in opening more wells and increasing production, companies use the resources of a more astute way so they can make a profit,” he explains.

-The economic slowdown caused by the covid-19 pandemic has hit many oil companies in the United States hard, where WTI oil has traded at negative prices.
-In other words, companies had to hire third parties to take care of the oil and not need to store it.
+The economic slowdown caused by the pandemic of Covid-19 hit many oil companies in the United States hard, where the WTI oil it was even traded at negative prices.
+In other words, companies had to hire third parties to take care of the Petroleum and not need to store it.

 “This has never happened before and is partly responsible for caution [no mercado].
 I think that had an impact.
 It could be one of the reasons investors changed their attitude in this way,” says Finley.

-“With this strategy, the US shale oil industry will likely achieve the best financial results in its history this year,” he adds.
+“With this strategy, the industry of Petroleum shale plant in the United States will likely achieve the best financial results in its history this year,” he adds.

 Thus, production containment benefits not only OPEC countries and their allies, but also American companies.